elmarhoppieland/DemonCrawl/README.md

 ## Contact

 You can contact me on Discord.
-My username is @elmarhoppieland.
+My username is `@elmarhoppieland`.
+You can either contact me on the official DemonCrawl Discord server or in my DMs.

+## Important Note

+Because of a bug that occurred when working on the `main` branch, I rewrote most of the code on the `[dc-redo](https://github.com/elmarhoppieland/DemonCrawl/tree/dc-redo)` branch.
+Any changes you make should be made on that branch.
+When the rewrite has all the features of the `main` branch, I will merge it into the `main` branch.